Git-TonyHe/pgvectorscale-rag-solution/README.md

 # Building a High-Performance RAG Solution with Pgvectorscale and Python

-This tutorial will guide you through setting up and using `pgvectorscale` with Docker and Python, leveraging OpenAI's powerful `text-embedding-3-small` model for embeddings.
-You'll learn to build a cutting-edge RAG (Retrieval-Augmented Generation) solution, combining advanced retrieval techniques (including hybrid search) with intelligent answer generation based on the retrieved context.
-Perfect for AI engineers looking to enhance their projects with state-of-the-art vector search and generation capabilities with the power of PostgreSQL.
+This tutorial guides you through setting up and using `pgvectorscale` with Docker and Python, leveraging **Infini-AI's bge-m3 model** for embeddings.
+You'll build a cutting-edge RAG (Retrieval-Augmented Generation) solution, combining advanced retrieval techniques (including hybrid search) with intelligent answer generation based on retrieved context.
+Perfect for AI engineers looking to enhance their projects with state-of-the-art vector search and generation capabilities using PostgreSQL.

 ## YouTube Tutorial
 You can watch the full tutorial here on [YouTube](https://youtu.be/hAdEuDBN57g).